tyfecho/tensorflow_chatbot/README.md

 **References**
 1) What the original plan was : https://github.com/lukalabs/cakechat

-2) Like an idiot, I dove right into that without any drowned.
+2) Like an idiot, I dove right into that and drowned.

 3) After realising it went nowhere, I started right at the beginning, with tensorflow's own documentation : https://www.tensorflow.org/tutorials